Apple, Pecan &Bacon Butternut Squash Hash

 While the skillet is heating up, spread the diced butternut squash out evenly onto a parchment paper lined cookie sheet.
 Place under the broiler.
-Check and flip/stir the squash every 3-5 min till it just starts to brown in spots.
-Watch that it doesn't burn to much.
-Remove from the oven.
-Alternatively, you could cook the squash in the skillet.
-I liked the flavor and lightness that the baked squash added to the dish though.
+Broil the butternut squash till it just starts to brown in spots and develop a skin, takes about 10-15 minutes.
+Stir once half way through cooking.
+Watch that it doesn't burn to much though.

-If you feel there is to much fat left in the pan (for your taste) pour some of it out into a dish.
-Then add all the ingredients together except the scallions... the squash, apples, cooked onion, and the bacon.
-Continue to cook and stir the hash until the apples just begin to soften.
-It helps to spread the hash evenly around the pan, then let it sit for a monemt before continuing to flip/stir it around again.
+Add all the butternut squash and apples to the bacon fat (if it has cooled down too much reheat before adding these ingredients) Continue to cook and stir the hash over medium-medium high heat until the apples just begin to soften.
+It helps to spread the hash evenly around the pan, then let it sit for a moment before continuing to flip/stir it around again.
 This will help it to 'brown' instead of steam itself, which could result in a soggy hash.

-Remove from the heat, add the scallions coarse salt and cracked pepper to taste
+Remove from the heat, add the bacon pieces, scallions, coarse salt and cracked pepper to taste.